 TypeForm is not just a form creator.
 It also an online quiz maker.
 With a bit of lateral thinking, you can use TypeForm to segment your email list, grow your email list, or sell products online.

 There’s a learning curve to using TypeForm the user interface is actually really well designed and simple to use.
 Like pretty much every other online form creator the software uses a drag and drop interface.
 The different menus are all accessible through the tabs.

 TypeForm has a tiered pricing plan.
 The free plan sounds great.
 You can create forms with up to 10 fields and receive 100 responses a month.
-I have the feeling that 10 fields really isn’t enough though given the kind of forms you probably want to create.
-The premium plan meanwhile starts from $24 a month.
+I have the feeling that 10 fields really aren’t enough though given the kind of forms you probably want to create.
+The premium plan starts from $24 a month.

-It is integrated with plenty of third party apps.
+It is integrated with plenty of third-party apps.
 There are integrations with payment processors like Stripe and Paypal as well as email marketing providers, Dropbox, etc. It all comes together to make JetForm a powerful online form creator.

 The user flow is also intuitive.
 To create your first form you select the type of form you want to create.
 Once you’ve selected your template you can create your online form using the drag and drop interface.
 It’s all very easy to do and the finished forms look good as well.

 The user flow is logical.
-You choose your niche, select your template, preview the design and edit.
+You choose your niche, select your template, preview the design, and edit.
 Everything is accessible in just a click without you feeling overwhelmed by choice, which is what you get with the number of JotForm templates.
 The drag and drop form builder is also easy to use.